susji/lilmon/README.md

 transferred outside their host of origin with relative ease.
 It's just not something I'm especially interested in.

-## Warning about user privileges
+## How to run measurement commands which require privileged execution?

-Please note that lilmon executes the metrics commands as the user it is started as.
-It does not do any kind of privilege separation.
-If you start `lilmon measure` as root, your commands will be run as root.
-Similarly, if you start `lilmon serve` as a root, the browser interface will also be run as root.
+It is **not** required or recommended to run lilmon as a privileged user.

-It is not necessary to run either of the modes as a privileged user.
-For the measure mode, we suggest you to use `sudo`, `doas`, or something similar with limited capabilities to obtain privileged metrics.
+For the measure mode, it is wiser to make use of `sudo`, `doas`, or something similar with limited capabilities to obtain privileged metrics.
 You would then run these exactly as the non-privileged ones, except through `doas` like here:

 ```
 [metrics]